 Step 1: Cook the Rice

-Cook the rice following package instructions.
+Cook the rice following the package instructions.

 For a general guide, use 2 cups of water for every 1 cup of brown rice.
-Bring it to a boil, then reduce heat to low and simmer until cooked; no stirring is needed.
+Bring it to a boil, then reduce the heat to low and simmer until cooked; no stirring is needed.

 Taste-test after 10 minutes; add water if necessary to prevent burning.
 It could take anywhere between 10-30 minutes to cook brown rice, depending on the brand.